 '''

 cd /opt/novell/proxymgmt/bin

+change_proxy_pwd.sh -A Yes

 '''

 By default, the crontab job will run every 30 days.

 H.4 Planning Your Proxy Users

 Because of the prominent role played by the proxy users on your OES network, it is important that you understand your implementation options and the implications for each option.
 You can then plan an overall proxy user implementation strategy.